CCR-project/CCR/README.md

    tracker) with [open source
    license](https://github.com/alxest/CCR/blob/popl23ae/LICENSE).
 We
    have also setup [public chat room](https://discord.gg/jQezqzJZ) to accommodate collaboration with others.
-The commit we used in this artifact could be found [here](TODO).
 5. Check that the development supports extraction of examples to OCaml, which can actually be executed.
-TODO
+Specifically, run the following commands in the project root directory.
+   - "cd ./extract; ./run.sh; cd .." extracts and runs examples written in EMS (abstractions and implementation of Echo, etc) using the extraction mechanism of Interaction Trees.
+   - "cd ./imp/compiler_extract; ./run.sh; cd .." builds IMP compiler,
+     compiles an example down to the assembly using CompCert, and runs it.
 6. (optional) Check that the development is not using any more axioms than the ones specified in Section "Axioms".
 You can execute `Print Assumptions THEOREM` after a theorem. (e.g., try `Print Assumptions adequacy_type2` at the end of the `spc/Hoare.v`.)

-## EMS extraction example
-Running extracted examples (abstractions and implementation of MW, Echo, and etc.)
-- "cd ./extract; ./run.sh"

 ## IMP compilation example
 Building IMP compiler and compiling the example (IMP implementation of Echo)
-- "cd ./imp/compiler_extract; ./run.sh" (please refer to the script for detailed instructions)
+-  (please refer to the script for detailed instructions)

 ## Mapping from the paper to the Coq development
 Fig. 1